shikaan/gulp-annotate/README.md

 ## Contributing

-You can contribute to this project: clone the repo, write your wonderful code and before pull-requesting please run:
+You can contribute to this project.

+1. Fork this repo;

+2. Install dependencies

+    npm install

+3. Write your wonderful code

+4. Before pull-requesting please run:

 ```cmd
 npm test